ARMmbed/BLEIntros/InDepth/BLEInDepth.md

 ##Services and Profiles (GATT)

-In addition to being able to broadcast small amounts of data in advertisements, a BLE peripheral is able to maintain a database of state variables, such as battery level, temperature and time, that can be accessed by clients.
+In order to make the conversation described above low power, the BLE specification imposes a specific structure on the way data is exchanged in connected mode.
+A BLE peripheral is able to maintain a database of state variables, such as battery level, temperature and time, that can be accessed by clients.
 State variables can be grouped into services based on functionality.
-The Heart Rate Service, for instance, is a collection of state variables including *heart rate measurement and *body sensor location*.
+The Heart Rate Service, for instance, is a collection of state variables including *heart rate measurement* and *body sensor location*.
 The technical term for these state variables is “Characteristics”.
 For the sake of interoperability, each characteristic also holds a description of the value’s type.
 This  allows clients to interpret the value even if they’ve not been specifically programmed to recognise it.

 <span style="text-align:center; display:block;">
 ![breakdown](/InDepth/Images/Service.png "A single service can contain several characteristics")